Protecting Hector's and Māui dolphins

 - marine protected areas and marine mammal sanctuaries (with the Department of Conservation)

-In August 2007, the Ministry of Fisheries (now Fisheries New Zealand) and the Department of Conservation (DOC) released a Threat Management Plan (TMP) for these dolphins.
+In August 2007, the Ministry of Fisheries (now Fisheries New Zealand) and the Department of Conservation (DOC) released a threat management plan for these dolphins.
 This was in response to public and government concern over human-caused deaths among these species.

 The plan looked at all known threats to the dolphins, including: